PiTi2k5/MauiMTAdmob/README.md

 **The licensed version unlocks the mandatory Consent required by Google since the 16th of January.
 If you like, you can use the unlicensed version of the plugin and implement your choice of Certified CMP.
-The license will help me to continue updating and supporting this plugin adding all the newer features that Google implements.**
+The license will help me to continue updating and supporting this plugin, adding all the newer features that Google implements.**

 **App Open Ads and Native Ads are available only in the licensed version** **The licensed version allows to preload multiple ads and show them when you prefer**